-According to Keval, creating a blog is an important part of an ecommerce SEO strategy, but not for the reasons you might think.
-Rather than thinking about blog traffic as something that drives sales, “the real benefit of having a blog is that it creates something called topical relevance,” Keval says.
+Creating a blog is an important part of an ecommerce SEO strategy, but not for the reasons you might think.
+Rather than thinking about blog traffic as something that drives sales, the real benefit of having a blog is that it creates something called topical relevance.

 For example, plant shop Succulents Box creates short pieces of content around informational keywords that relate to succulent care, such as: